Tyler-42690/big_data_final_project/objectives.md

 Architecture and Setup

-Use Docker Compose or Free-tier Cloud (Docker Compose needs TO BE IMPLEMENTED)
+Use Docker Compose or Free-tier Cloud (Docker Compose DONE)

 Show how your cluster is structured (replica set, sharding, single-node, multi-node, etc.) (TO BE MADE)